 The Fuse Box

 Houses built in the early part of the 20th century had 120-volt service.
 Power came through the fuse box, which was usually a black metal box located in the basement or in a closet.
 The fuse box had a knife-blade disconnect, a 30-amp main fuse, and 10- or 15-amp fuses for the branch circuits.
 These fuses, which screwed into a ceramic housing, each featured a carefully calibrated metal strip that would melt when the current exceeded its rating.
-When a fuse "blew," the power would go off, electric outlet stopped working and the fuse would have to be replaced.
+When a fuse "blew," the power would go off, electric outlets would stop working, and the fuse would have to be replaced.

 The Breaker Box

-Circuit breakers have been around since 1900, but because breakers and breaker boxes are expensive, and fuses work well, breakers didn't become popular until the mid-1950s.
+Circuit breakers have been around since 1900, but because breakers and breaker boxes are expensive and fuses work well, breakers didn't become popular until the mid-1950s.
 That's when the 60-amp service panel, featuring a 240-volt feed, was introduced.
 Breakers are reusable, which is a great advantage over fuses.
 Each one contains a magnetic circuit that pulls a lever to trip the breaker when the current exceeds the breaker's rating.
 It's a simple matter for a homeowner to reset a tripped breaker, but even though you can reset them, circuit breakers sometimes need to be replaced since they don't last forever.